diongatez/gass/Readme.txt

   Your results may vary with older GPUs.

 * The blockchain beta drivers from AMD show quite unstable results - often the voltages don't stick at all or revert back to the default after some time.
-For best results use the newest drivers from AMD:
+For best results use the newer drivers from AMD:
-  18.1.1 or 18.2.1, where most of the bugs are fixed.
+  18.2.1 or 18.5.1, where most of the bugs are fixed.

 * -tmax specifies the temperature at which the GPU should start to throttle (because the fans can't keep up).